 - Follow appropriate fire safety regulations

 Landlord insurance can help you to meet these obligations by paying out to put right any damage and bringing your property up to standard.
 Insurance can also cover your legal costs if a tenant sues you for injury or damage to their belongings.

 Protecting your property

 Unfortunately, thousands of pounds worth of damage can be caused to your property by your tenants on purpose or by accident.
-Luckily, robust landlord insurance will cover you for any damage sustained to your property, giving you added peace of mind.
+Landlord insurance covers you for any damage sustained to your property by your tenants, giving you added peace of mind.

 Finally, what does landlord insurance include?